Determine optimal habitat conditions

 - Turn off Mountain_Lion_Corridors_Advanced and turn on Mountain_Lion_Corridors.

 Compare the results to other layers

-Next, you'll evaluate the corridors in comparison to your other data layers.
-In particular, you'll look at the corridors alongside the suitability surface and roads.
+Next, you will evaluate the corridors in comparison to your other data layers.
+In particular, you will look at the corridors alongside the suitability surface and roads.
 For your corridors to be feasible, they should generally follow suitable mountain lion areas and cross as few roads as possible.

 - Turn on the Suitability_Surface layer.

 Of the three corridors, the one that connects San Gabriel to Santa Susana traverses areas that are highly or moderately suitable for most of its length.
 It is probably the most feasible corridor for mountain lions.
 The other two corridors also avoid large swaths of unsuitable areas, but both of them follow only moderately suitable terrain for a large portion of their total length.
 While not flawless, all three corridors might be feasible for mountain lions.

 - Turn off the Suitability_Surface layer and turn on the Roads layer.